 Congenital anomalies of the esophagus and trachea

-What are the symptoms of congenital anomalies of the esophagus and trachea?
+How are congenital anomalies of the esophagus and trachea diagnosed?